AdsophicSolutions/AppBlocks.Autofac.Examples/src/QuickStart/README.md

 The Run method creates an ApplicationContainerBuilder and initializes an Autofac lifetime scope and runs the service.

 ### ApplicationContainerBuilder.cs
 Every AppBlocks.Autofac application must define a class that inherits from AppBlocksContainerBuilder.
+This inherited class is used to configure application Autofac services and other entities.
+In this example, ApplicationContainerBuilder performs the task of registering Autofac services in the application assembly.

+### IService.cs
+Defines the sample service interface with a single method Run

+### Service.cs
+Implementation for IService attributed with AppBlocksService attribute.
+This attribute informs the AppBlocks.Autofac framework to register the service in the container.